FIWARE-RoboticsGE/Robotics/docs/u_and_p_guide.rst

       processes

-All the information you pass to the platform are not verified so if you put a non existing node into the service logic the result will be that the platform will be unable to correctly start the robot using that service logic.
+All the information you pass to the platform are not verified so if you put a not existing node into the service logic the result will be that the platform will be unable to correctly start the robot using that service logic.
 In any case the result of the service logic provisioning will be OK if the syntax of the operation was right so be careful when you create a service